 An autoclave is a heated chamber used to sterilize various types of media, by means of dry saturated steam under pressure.
 In order to achieve dry saturated steam, air has to be removed from both the material inside the autoclave, and the autoclave chamber itself.
 This can be accomplished in a variety of ways.

-For air removal from items with high mass, but low surface area (such as bottled media), minimal air removal is required, and automatic air purging is sufficient.
+For air removal from items with high mass, but low surface area (such as bottled media), minimal air removal is required, and automatic air purging is sufficient, such as the Benchtop Autoclaves.
 In this scenario, air is allowed to vent the chamber as steam enters from either an integral source (upward displacement) or from an external supply (downward displacement).
 The vent only closes when all of the air is removed from the chamber.
 Further advancing this method is “Freesteaming,” where the vent is allowed to stay open for a set length of time.
 Turbulent steam then passes through the vent, forcing any trapped air out of the autoclave.
 For more difficult loads that include a number of air pockets (such as wrapped instruments or fabrics), a more active method of air removal is required.

 There are a number of ways to achieve the temperature and steam within the autoclave chamber:

 The key advantage to either a steam generator or direct steam, is that cycle times can be considerably shorter, with immediate steam that does not require waiting for the heated water in chamber.
 With basic heaters in chamber, the water has to be manually refilled, and steam is provided once water is boiling.